Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time

-\textbf{Continual learning (CL).} CL studies how a model learns from a non-stationary data stream while retaining acquired knowledge and improving over time without catastrophic forgetting.
+\textbf{Continual learning (CL).} CL studies how a model learns from a non-stationary data stream while retaining acquired knowledge and improving over time without catastrophic forgetting~\cite{mai2022online, li2026fasterpathcontinuallearning, mai2026survey}.
 This paradigm is closely related to our streaming evaluation protocol.
-However, traditional CL often assumes limited or no access to past data due to privacy or other constraints.
-In contrast, ecological deployments treat labeled camera trap data as a precious, persistent resource that is archived and fully accessible.
-To isolate temporal shift effects and avoid conflating them with artificial storage constraints, our baseline approach adopts what is typically considered an upper bound in CL: joint training on all historically available data at each interval.
-That said, while \textsc{StreamTrap} is explicitly tailored for studying wildlife monitoring under temporal shifts, its chronologically ordered data streams and severe, natural distribution shifts inherently provide a challenging real-world testbed for the broader continual learning community~\cite{mai2022online}.
+However, standard CL assumes limited or no access to past data due to privacy or other constraints~\cite{cflat, mai2021supervised}.
+In contrast, ecological deployments treat labeled camera trap data as a valuable resource that is archived and fully accessible.
+To isolate temporal shift effects and avoid conflating them with artificial storage constraints, our baseline uses all historically available data at each interval, corresponding to the cumulative training upper bound in CL.
+While \textsc{StreamTrap} is explicitly tailored for studying wildlife monitoring under temporal shifts, its chronologically ordered data streams and severe, natural distribution shifts inherently provide a challenging real-world testbed for the broader continual learning community.

-\textbf{Class imbalanced learning.} Camera trap datasets often follow a long-tailed distribution, where models perform well on the majority species but poorly on rare ones~\cite{bevan2024deep, malik2021two}.
+\textbf{Class-imbalanced learning.} Camera trap datasets often follow a long-tailed distribution, where models perform well on the majority species but poorly on rare ones~\cite{bevan2024deep, malik2021two}.
 As rare species are often of greatest ecological interest, addressing this imbalance is critical.
-Solutions fall into data-level and algorithm-level methods~\cite{zhang2023deep, rezvani2023broad}.
-We focus on simple but effective methods, such as the BSM loss~\cite{ren2020balanced} in our study.
-We provide detailed related work in \cref{supp:related_work}.
+Common techniques can be broadly categorized into two groups: data-level methods modifying the data distribution by over(under)sampling; algorithm-level methods adjusting the learning process with specialized losses or algorithmic modifications~\cite{zhang2023deep, rezvani2023broad}.
+We provide more detailed related work in \cref{supp:related_work}.